berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 Nikto tells us that Apache is a bit obsolete, but nothing else particularly interesting. <br>
-Throw that on our "places to dig" list and let's use dirsearch.
+Throw that on our "places to dig" list and let's use `dirsearch`.

   `dirsearch -u 'http://192.168.56.101' -e php,html,js,txt,sh --simple-report=dirsearch_quick`